Regional Pet Spending Patterns: Tailoring Services to Local Markets for Maximum Profitability

 Healthcare spending includes both traditional veterinary care and high adoption of alternative and holistic approaches including acupuncture, chiropractic care, and herbal treatments.

 Service spending emphasizes activities and experiences over basic care, with customers willing to pay premium prices for adventure services, specialized training, and unique experiences.
+This shift is part of a wider movement explored in our overview of the pet experience economy.

 Retail purchases focus on gear and equipment for outdoor activities while showing strong preference for environmentally responsible and locally-made products.